epic123123/Minecraft-Server-Scanner/README.md

 has given me a warning due to there being a risk of DoS while doing this.

 # Minecraft-Server-Scanner
-A internet-wide Minecraft server scanner.
+A internet-wide Minecraft server scanner, written entirely in Rust.